godatadriven/godatadriven-blog/content/experiments-day.md

 20:00 — Have dinner with Sinan (invite only)

-For who?
-Executives who are already running a portfolio of innovation experiments or very interested to learn more.
+For who? **Executives who are already running a portfolio of innovation experiments or very interested to learn more**.
 This is an exclusive dinner in Amsterdam where you will and get an intimate and strategic update on the field of business experimentation.

 Get in touch with us directly to book your seat